MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-the-chart-of-cash-flow-accounts.md

 5. In the **Account Type** field, select an account type to identify the purpose of the cash flow account.

-    -   Entry \- An account type that you register forecasted amounts to.
+    -   Entry - An account type that you register forecasted amounts to.

     -   Total – An account type that creates a total.
 You must fill in the **Totaling** field.

-    -   End\-total – An account type that is filled in automatically by the **Indent Chart of Cash Flow Accounts** batch job.
+    -   End-total – An account type that is filled in automatically by the **Indent Chart of Cash Flow Accounts** batch job.

 6. In the **Source Type**  field, select a source type.